rosealexander/react-mui-workshop/README.md

 set as our **xs** breakpoint.
 In this case, **xs** is anything less than 600px.
   - [MUI default breakpoints](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox)
 ### [Box](https://mui.com/material-ui/react-box/)
-The Box component is a layout component that serves as a wrapper that allows us to add css affecting wrapped components.
+The Box component is a layout component that serves as a wrapper that allows us to add css affecting its wrapped components.
-- `display='flex'` Changes display behavior to be 'flex'.
+- `display='flex'` Changes display behavior to be 'flex'
   - [Basic Concepts of Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox)
-- `flexDirection='column'`Elements will be aligned vertically.
+- `flexDirection='column'`Elements will be aligned vertically
-- `justifyContent='space-between'` Each element will have equal space between eachother.
+- `justifyContent='space-between'` Each element will have equal space between each other
-- `height='100vh'` This box wrapper height will be the entire screen height.
+- `height='100vh'` This box wrapper height will be the entire screen height
-- `py={2}` Adds some padding to top, right, bottom and left sides of the **Box** component.
+- `py={2}` Adds some padding to top, right, bottom and left sides of the **Box** component

-Now let's open up **Body.jsx** and add the following to the **Body** component.
+Now let's open up **Body.jsx** and add the following to the **Body** component:
 ```jsx
 // Body.jsx
 import {Grid, Paper} from "@mui/material";